bxparks/AceTime/USER_GUIDE.md

 public repository like GitHub because they will become public to anyone.
 Even if you delete the commit, they can be retrieved from the git history.

-### DS3231 Time Keeper
+### DS3231 Clock

-The `DS3231TimeKeeper` is the class describing the DS3231 RTC chip.
+The `DS3231Clock` class uses the DS3231 RTC chip.
 It contains an internal temperature-compensated osciallator that counts time in 1 second steps.
 It is often connected to a battery or a supercapacitor to survive power failures.
 The DS3231 chip stores the time broken down by various date and time components (i.e. year, month, day, hour, minute, seconds).
 It contains internal logic that knows about the number of days in an month, and leap years.
 It supports dates from 2000 to 2099.
 It does *not* contain the concept of a time zone.
-Therefore, The `DS3231TimeKeeper` assumes that the date/time components stored on the chip is in **UTC** time.
+Therefore, The `DS3231Clock` assumes that the date/time components stored on the chip is in **UTC** time.

 The class declaration looks like this: